Thank you for considering Horses Help for your horse’s next career!

-Working in a program that provides various Equine Assisted Activities and Therapies is a difficult job and not every horse is cut out for this type of program.
-A typical therapeutic activity horse gives about three lessons a day and will most likely be used four to five days a week.
-Our programs at Horses Help are less strenuous on horses than some forms of competitive riding…but all of our Herd still needs to be in good shape and able to work on a consistent basis.
-Due to the national events we host, the range of clients served, and quality of programs provided we have high standards for the horses we use in our program.
+Working in a program that provides various Equine Assisted Activities and Therapies is a difficult job and not every horse is suitable for this type of program.
+Therapeutic program horses may participate in up to three lessons a day and will most likely be used four to five days per week.
+The programs at Horses Help are less athletically strenuous on horses than some forms of competitive riding…but the herd still needs to be in good shape and able to work on a consistent basis.
+Due to the national events Horses Help hosts, the range of clients served, and quality of programs provided, high standards are maintained for the horses used in the programs.

 Potential Horse Requirements:

 - Sound at the walk, trot, and canter

 - Well trained under saddle (formal training in a dicipline is required)